Things you must bring

 - Proof of end of previous marriage(s) if applicable

 A decree absolute - This must be an original court stamped document.
+A foreign divorce document will require an English translation.

 A civil partnership dissolution document – again this must be an original court stamped document.